ashwanikhemani/OctaPi--MonteCarloTradingSimulator/README.md

 	kubectl get pods
 ```

 Identify the 'spark-master' pod.
 Enter the shell of the master using:
 ```
 	kubectl exec -it <name_of_master_pod> bash
 	tail -f spark/logs/_(whatever is the name of the only file here)
 ```
 Wait till the screen shows "Registered worker..."

 	`spark-submit --properties-file s3.properties --class com.hortonworks.example.Main --master spark://spark-master:7077 --num-executors 4 --driver-memory 1024m --executor-memory 1024m --executor-cores 4 --queue default --deploy-mode cluster --conf spark.eventLog.enabled=true --conf spark.eventLog.dir=file:///eventLogging mc.jar s3a://spark-cloud/input/companies_list.txt s3a://spark-cloud/input/*.csv s3a://spark-cloud/output`

-	Wait till the screen shows "Registering app monte-carlo-var-calculator" and "Launching executor app.. on worker.."
+Wait till the screen shows "Registering app monte-carlo-var-calculator" and "Launching executor app.. on worker..".
+Now, exit the master shell, and follow the next commands.
 ```
 	exit
 	kubectl get pods
 ```
 Pick the first worker in the list, copy its name
 ```
 	kubectl exec -it <spark_worker_name> bash
 	cd spark/work
 	ls
 ```

 Will show a "driver" file directory
 ```
 	cd <driver..whatever_the_name_is>
 	tail -f stdout
 ```

 You will see the output of our program here.
 To check the output folder specified while running the program please run the following command to download the output directory from s3.
 The aws cli interface is configured with our credentials.
 They can be replaced.
 ```
 	aws s3 cp s3://spark-cloud/output/ output --recursive
 ```
 This will download the output directory to a folder named 'output' in the directory from which this command is executed.